groupdocs-comparison/GroupDocs.Comparison-Products/english/comparison/java/_index.md

       ## TAB ONE ##
       tab_one:
         description: |
-          Following is an overview of GroupDocs.Viewer for Java:
+          Following is an overview of GroupDocs.Comparison for Java:

         right:
           enable: true